Prepare Your Hospitality Business for Google’s New Agentic AI Mode Bookings

 You don't need to be a tech wizard, it’s really just making sure you’re making the right data available in the right platforms, and making your business information easy to understand for AI platforms.

-1. Fill in every single gap on your business profiles: AI platforms love small details and facts.
-Don't just list your category as Restaurant and leave it at that, take a moment to go into your business attributes and add things like dog-friendly, outdoor heating, and listing all of your accepted payment types.
+AI platforms love small details and facts.
+Don't just list your category as 'restaurant' and leave it at that, take a moment to go into your business attributes and add things like: 'dog-friendly', 'outdoor heating', and list all of your accepted payment types.

-The more specific pieces of information you have about your business, the more times you’ll be chosen when it comes to AI responses.
-Label your categories and services clearly: In your GBP, add Wedding Venue, Restaurant and "Private Dining" as distinct services.
+• The more specific the information you provide about your business, the more likely you are to be selected in AI-generated responses.
+Clearly label your categories and services -for example, in your GBP, add 'wedding venue', 'restaurant', and 'private dining' as distinct services.

 Ensure you have high quality, clear shots of each of your amenities and features.

-Basic ones are those such as Hotel, Resort, Lodging Business, Bed & Breakfast, Hostel, Tourist Attraction, Day Spa, Event Venue, Restaurant, Bar or Pub, and there are many more as you get more granular, or want to highlight more features on your website.
+Basic schema includes: Hotel, Resort, Lodging Business, Bed & Breakfast, Hostel, Tourist Attraction, Day Spa, Event Venue, Restaurant, Bar or Pub.
+Many additional options are available as you get more granular or want to highlight specific features on your website.

-Get in touch for a chat about getting your business prepared for AI, and how to get your business found in AI search.
+Get in touch to chat about preparing your business for AI and ensuring it’s discoverable in AI-powered search.

 Cut through the noise and